wardle/rsterminology/README.md

 ## Getting started

-Soon, I will make a runnable jar file available so that you can experiment without having to compile the source code.
+A runnable jar file is available so that you can experiment without having to compile the source code.
+If you download this from the RELEASES tab on github, you can skip directly to running the runnable jar section.

 ### Download the source-code from github.